-Morocco is a captivating destination that, as well as being rich in culture, offers a wide range of adventure travel opportunities.
+Morocco is a captivating destination.
+As well as being rich in culture, it offers a wide range of adventure travel opportunities.
 From the majestic Atlas Mountains to the vast Sahara Desert and the vibrant cities, Morocco has something for every adventure seeker.

 One of the main highlights of adventure travel in Morocco is trekking in the Atlas Mountains.
 These rocky peaks provide a stunning backdrop for hiking and trekking adventures.
 The High Atlas, Middle Atlas, and Anti-Atlas regions offer diverse landscapes, traditional Berber villages, and challenging peaks like Mount Toubkal, the highest peak in North Africa.